-We plan to file an IND of ACTR707 used in combination with trastuzumab in HER2+ cancers in product candidate will depend upon the safety and efficacy data observed in the Phase I clinical trial.
+We plan to file an IND of ACTR707 used in combination with trastuzumab in HER2+ cancers in 2018.
+Subsequent clinical development of this product candidate will depend upon the safety and efficacy data observed in the Phase I clinical trial.